 2012: Walnut Grove Library opens to the public.
 This is the fourth Walton County library, located in the City of Walnut Grove.
 The regional system is now composed of nine member libraries in six counties.

-2020: The Uncle Remus Regional Library System officially changed its name to the Azalea Regional Library System.
+2020: The Uncle Remus Regional Library System officially changes its name to the Azalea Regional Library System.
 This name was chosen by the Regional Board of Trustees to reflect a moniker that was more representative of the six counties that comprise the regional system.
 The azalea is the official wildflower for the State of Georgia (adopted April 19, 1979) and blooms from March through August in all parts of the state.
 Various native species can be found in all of the counties that make up the Azalea Regional Library System, displaying brilliant shades of white, pink, orange, scarlet, yellow, and purple.